bloominstituteoftechnology/node-db1-project/README.md

 For this lab you will:

 - write SQL statements against a pre-populated database using an online tool.
-Once you have the correct SQL Statement for each query, write it inside the `queries.md` file under the appropriate heading.
+Once you have the correct SQL Statement for each query, write it inside the `queries.sql` file under the appropriate heading.
 - write API endpoints to manage the `accounts` resource, including database logic

 ### Write Basic Queries